hazelcast/hazelcast-gcp/README.md

 If Hazelcast Client is run outside GCP, then you always need to specify the following parameters:
 - `private-key-path` - path to the private key for GCP service account
 - `projects` - a list of projects where the plugin looks for instances
+- `region`: a region where the plugin looks for instances (ff not specified, then the plugin uses "zones" property)
 - `zones`: a list of zones where the plugin looks for instances
 - `use-public-ip` - must be set to `true`